sclorg/welcome/contribution.md

 1. Fork the repository
 2. Run `git submodule update --init` to download the `common` submodule with `common/common.mk` makefile.
 We use this submodule for common tests and functions across all our repositories.
-3. Add a feature or bug fix\*
+3. Implement a new feature or bug fix\*
-4. Consider doing the CI tests as shown below in the Test section
+4. Consider running CI tests, as described in the Testing section (and in each repository)
-5. Commit generated files with conventional commit message syntax
+5. Commit the files and generated files in two separated commits with a conventional commit message for each.
-6. Open a pull request!
+6. Open a Pull Request for review!

 \*Look at specific repository contribution rules.
 A small amount of repositories have a distgen-enabled `/src` folder, and you will need to regenerate files with the `common.mk` makefile.